METRO Red Line Facts

 Minnesota’s first bus rapid transit (BRT) line is a unique way to travel.
 The buses use stations, an upgrade from regular stops, and dedicated lanes or shoulders to make for a faster, more efficient trip.

 The METRO Red Line links the communities of Lakeville, Apple Valley, and Eagan to the Mall of America (MOA), MSP Airport, and downtown Minneapolis (via METRO Blue Line connection at the MOA).
 The 11-mile corridor began operation in June 2013.
-Ridership totaled nearly 267,000 in 2016.
+Ridership totaled 270,400 in 2017.

 Convenient service connects to the region